Tuesday, September 23, 2014

 Always and Forever: Chicago Fire "Always" review

-We see that Mills is injured with a leg injury, and they call the Captain to Shay and Dawson.
-But it was at that moment that Casey and Severide heard that Dawson and Shay were in the building at the time of the explosion.
+We see Mills has a leg injury, and they call the Captain to Shay and Dawson.
+At that moment, Casey and Severide hear that Dawson and Shay were in the building at the time of the explosion.

 They searched for them and came to an emotional Dawson performing CPR on an unresponsive Shay Severide.
 Casey tried to help Dawson, but he didn't want to stop.
 They try to do as much as they can, but no response.
 Leslie Shay has died.